 Enter any dollar limit agreed upon.

-To the extent of the limits of Constructor’s CGL specified in subsection 10.2.1 or dollars ($), whichever is more, Constructor shall indemnify and hold harmless Owner against any and all liability, claims, demands, damages, losses, and expenses, including attorneys’ fees, in connection with or arising out of any damage or alleged damage to any of Owner’s existing adjacent property that may arise from the performance of the Work, to the extent caused by the negligent acts or omissions of Constructor, Subcontractor, or anyone employed directly or indirectly by any of them or by anyone for whose acts any of them may be liable.
+To the extent of the limits of Constructor’s CGL specified in subsection 10.2.1, Constructor shall indemnify and hold harmless Owner against any and all liability, claims, demands, damages, losses, and expenses, including attorneys’ fees, in connection with or arising out of any damage or alleged damage to any of Owner’s existing adjacent property that may arise from the performance of the Work, to the extent caused by the negligent acts or omissions of Constructor, Subcontractor, or anyone employed directly or indirectly by any of them or by anyone for whose acts any of them may be liable.

 RISK OF LOSS Except to the extent a loss is covered by applicable insurance, risk of loss or damage to the Work shall be upon Constructor until the Date of Substantial Completion, unless otherwise agreed to by the Parties.